stevenrichter16/ClearDoc/README.md

 # Getting Started with Create React App

 This project was coded mainly by Steven Richter (React, Flask).
 Styling credit goes to Tim Muster.
+The motivation for this application came from recognizing the dense and confusing nature of clinical notes and medical terminology.
+My NextGrid hackathon team and I brainstormed and developed this application for the purpose of simplifying medical terminology with the use of GPT-3, a deep learning model developed by OpenAI.
+Over the course of 12 hours I created the front-end and back-end from scratch, only having moderate knowledge of React.js, and minimal knowledge of Flask.

 ## Available Scripts